2022 Cleveland Browns season: Week 8: vs. Cincinnati Bengals

 The Browns returned home to take on the Cincinnati Bengals in the first round of this season's Battle of Ohio.

-After a scoreles first quarter, Nick Chubb got the Browns on the board with a 3-yard touchdown run (and successful two-point conversion).
+After a scoreless first quarter, Nick Chubb got the Browns on the board with a 3-yard touchdown run (and successful two-point conversion).
 A Cade York 55-yard field goal closed out an otherwise quiet first half with the Browns holding an 11–0 lead.
 The Browns expanded their lead to 25–0 in the third quarter on a Jacoby Brissett touchdown run and a Brissett touchdown pass to Amari Cooper.
 Cincinnati finally got on the board in the fourth quarter with a pair of Joe Burrow touchdown passes sandwiching Chubb's second touchdown run, but the Browns were able to win comfortably, 32–13.

 With the win, the Browns entered their bye week at 3–5.
 This marked the Browns' fifth straight win over the Bengals, their longest winning streak in the series since a seven-game winning streak from 1992–1995.